ACOlivei/US-States-Cancer-Mortality/Public/README.txt

 Cancer Mortality Convergence 2025 data summary and box plot.do		runs simple data summaries and produces Figure 1 (not edited) in the text

-Cancer Mortality Convergence 2025 regressions.do			runs the regressions in Table 1 and Table 2 in the text, and Table 3 in the appendix
+Cancer Mortality Convergence 2025 regressions.do			runs the regressions in Table 1 and Table 2 in the text, and Figure 1A and Table 3 in the appendix